 - Address consumer complaints immediately and resolve the situation, or find someone that will.

-- Remember that a customer’s time is important.
+- Remember that a customer’s time is essential.
 Don’t waste it!
-Help him get what he wants ASAP.
-Make the buying process a pleasurable experience.
+Resolve the situation as soon as possible.

-For example, if you sell computers, Sell your customers the computers they need.
+For example, if you sell computers.
+Sell your customer a computer suited for their need.
 Don’t talk them into the top of the line computer with and all the bells and whistles if they just need to use a word processor.

-Treat your business as if there is a depression going on and you will start to see an increase in both sales and customers!
+Treat your business as if there is a depression going on, and you will start to see an increase in both sales and customers!

 That’s the way I see it.